About the first Call (CLOSED)

 MCEC is a so-called Gravitation Program, funded by the Dutch Ministry of Education, Culture and Science (OCW).
 The programme is co-founded with a grant that has been awarded by Marie Skłodowska-Curie COFUND program.

-Please upload your application by using the vacancy portals.
+Please upload your application by using the vacancy portal of Utrecht University.

 Your video pitch can be send via WeTransfer.
 WeTransfer lets you choose between a Free and a Premium version: use the Free version.